What is Plantar Fasciitis?

 - Physical therapy.
 Stretches and strengthens the plantar fascia and foot and calf muscles.

 - Corticosteroid injections.
 Anti-inflammatory medications that provide fast-acting pain relief.

 - Immobilization.
 A walking cast or boot.

 Surgery is rarely needed to treat plantar fasciitis.
 A plantar fascia release may be performed to treat very severe plantar fasciitis that does not improve after one year of nonsurgical treatment.
-OIOCJ specialists relieve plantar fascia pain as quickly as possible.
-To schedule your appointment with an OIOCJ specialist, call 732-201-6990 or visit our contact page.
+OICJ specialists relieve plantar fascia pain as quickly as possible.
+To schedule your appointment with an OICJ specialist, call 732-201-6990 or visit our contact page.

 Recent Success Stories